Mikusch/MannVsMann/README.md

 Mann vs. Mann was originally created by [Screwdriver](https://github.com/ScrewdriverHyena) and [Kenzzer](https://github.com/Kenzzer) for the Red Sun Over Paradise community.

 The project was ultimately abandoned in 2018 due to countless issues.
-To give the project closure, I decided to rewrite it from the ground up, with many fixes and additional gameplay elements.
+To give the original developer's closure, I decided to rewrite the plugin from the ground up, with many fixes and additional gameplay elements.

 ### Features